In-Person Services During COVID-19

 Please know that Sooke Counselling is taking the following precautions

 to protect our clients and help stop the spread of COVID-19.

 *Contact points are sanitized after each client.

 *Safe Physical Distancing is in effect.

 * Hand sanitizer that contains at least 70% alcohol is available.
-Masks are encouraged but not mandatory.
+Mask usage is subject to current BC Health orders.

 *We schedule appointments at specific intervals to minimize the number of people in the waiting room.

 *We ask all clients to wait in their cars or outside until no earlier than 5 minutes before their appointment times.

 *Personal tissue packs and personal bottles of water are available.